Kostr/UEFI-Lessons/Lessons_uncategorized/Lesson_Varstore_5/README.md

 Callback: Action=EFI_BROWSER_ACTION_CHANGED, QuestionId=0x0002, Type=EFI_IFR_TYPE_NUM_SIZE_16, Value=3
 Callback: Action=EFI_BROWSER_ACTION_FORM_CLOSE, QuestionId=0x0002, Type=EFI_IFR_TYPE_NUM_SIZE_16, Value=3
 ```
-Here you see that 2 callbacks were executed.
+Here you see that 2 callbacks were executed: `EFI_BROWSER_ACTION_CHANGED` and `EFI_BROWSER_ACTION_FORM_CLOSE`.
 As another experiment enter the form again, set manufacture defaults and submit them.
 And only then exit our form.
 This way the exit action would print only the `EFI_BROWSER_ACTION_FORM_CLOSE` callback:
 ```
 Callback: Action=EFI_BROWSER_ACTION_FORM_CLOSE, QuestionId=0x0002, Type=EFI_IFR_TYPE_NUM_SIZE_16, Value=8
 ```
-So the `EFI_BROWSER_ACTION_CHANGED` in this case is called only if an element has unsubmitted chanegs.
+So the `EFI_BROWSER_ACTION_CHANGED` in this case is called only if an element has unsubmitted changes.

 # `QuestionId` and the order of callbacks

 In the last example the `QuestionId` for our element was set implicitly by the `VfrCompiler`.
-But it is possible to set it yourself with a help of a `quiestionid` keyword.
+But as we've mentioned it earlier it is possible to set it yourself with a help of a `quiestionid` keyword.

 For another experiment let's add `INTERACTIVE` flag to the `checkbox` and `string` elements.
 But set the `quiestionid` explicitly only for the `checkbox` and `numeric` elements:
 ```
+...

 checkbox
   varid = FormData.CheckboxValue,
   questionid = 0x5555,